-For months, we’ve been talking about the impact that COVID-19 will have on the workplace when it comes time to go back to work.
-From introducing touchless technology to prevent the spread of germs to installing temperature scanners and occupancy sensors throughout the office to keep workers as safe as possible, it’s safe to say that the traditional office space that we’ve always known will be forever impacted by the events of this past year.
+For years, we’ve been talking about the impact that COVID-19 will have on the workplace.
+From introducing touchless technology to prevent the spread of germs to installing temperature scanners and occupancy sensors throughout the office to keep workers as safe as possible, it’s safe to say that the traditional office space that we’ve always known will be forever impacted.

-But perhaps the biggest long-term change that we will see in the post-pandemic modern workplace is the number of employees that will continue to work virtually in either a full-time or hybrid capacity.
+But perhaps the most significant long-term change we will see in the post-pandemic modern workplace is the number of employees that will continue to work virtually in either a full-time or hybrid capacity.
 One way that businesses can still facilitate teamwork and make use of their real estate is through huddle rooms or spaces or multiple-purpose collaboration spaces.

 The Future of the Modern Workplace

-According to a survey by Harvard Business School, 81% of people who have been working from home during the pandemic either don’t want to go back to work or prefer a hybrid schedule.
+According to a survey by Harvard Business School, 81% of people working from home during the pandemic either don’t want to return to work or prefer a hybrid schedule.
 “Of the 1,500 remote workers surveyed for the study, 27% hope to continue working remotely full time indefinitely, while 61% would prefer to mix working from home with going into the office two or three days a week,” the study reported.

-For businesses that allow employees the flexibility of a hybrid work model, this could mean that at any given time you may have a mix of employees in the office or working from home, all depending on the day of week, time of day, number of meetings, or type of work an employee has on their plate for that particular day.
+For businesses that allow employees the flexibility of a hybrid work model, this could mean that at any given time, you may have a mix of employees working in the office or from home, all depending on the day of the week, time of day, the number of meetings, or type of work an employee has on their plate for that particular day.

-This also means that there will need to be an influx of technology to ensure strong productivity and collaboration between remote and in-person employees and clients, as large group meetings may now require conferencing in remote participants and quick phone calls with clients may now be video-based Zoom calls.
+This also means that there will need to be an influx of technology to ensure productivity and collaboration between remote team members or clients and in-person employees.
+Team meetings may now require video conference capabilities for remote participants and quick phone calls with clients may now be video-based Zoom calls.

-So how do you ensure that all employees have access to the rooms, screen sharing capabilities, and presentation tools they need to fuel this hybrid model?
-All at the same time?
+So how do you ensure all employees have access to the rooms, screen-sharing capabilities, and presentation tools needed to fuel this hybrid model?
 Enter the huddle space.

 The Importance of Huddle Spaces

-A huddle space is a one-size-fits-all room that functions as both a typical office space and a useable, wired meeting space.
+A huddle space is a one-size-fits-all room for small groups that functions as both a typical office space and a useable, wired meeting space.
 The theory behind these convertible rooms is that, instead of having a specific area in the workplace that can only be used for one or two things (such as a lunchroom, a lobby, a break room, or an atrium), the room design allows you to convert all these spaces to huddle rooms that can be used for virtual meetings with external remote support and capabilities that can be used at a moment’s notice.

-There are a number of other benefits to huddle spaces, which is why they have become so popular in modern workplaces.
+Huddle spaces have many other benefits, which is why they have become so popular in modern workplaces.
 Some benefits include…

-- They make use of dormant space: Huddle rooms make the most out of otherwise wasted space.
-They offer your employees more meeting areas, create a flexible working environment, and free up dormant rooms (like that huge conference room you have but never use).
+- They use dormant space: Huddle rooms make the most of wasted space.
+They offer your employees more meeting rooms, create a flexible working environment, and free up dormant rooms (like that huge board room you have but never use).

 - They are multi-purpose: Huddle rooms typically have a wide variety of uses.
 Different teams and team members use traditional all-in-one huddle spaces throughout the week and aren’t conformed to one layout or design.

-- They have high foot traffic: Your employees won’t have to wander around your building looking for a free conference room.
-Instead, with a huddle space, they can simply go anywhere in your building – even the most unused areas (hello, lobby!) – and easily get connected.
-This gets employees online faster and allows them to work seamlessly across your workspace.
+- They have high foot traffic: Your employees won’t have to wander around your building looking for a free meeting area.
+Instead, with a huddle space, they can go anywhere in your building – even the most unused areas (hello, lobby!) – and quickly connect.
+This gets employees online faster and allows for seamless real-time teamwork across your workspace.

-And the great news for businesses is that potential huddle rooms are already everywhere within your office.
-Wainhouse Research estimated that there are already approximately 50 million huddle rooms globally, but that well over 50% of them have little to no technology in place – and certainly not the type of technology one would need to connect to a largely remote workforce.
+And the excellent news for businesses is that potential huddle rooms are already everywhere within your office.
+Wainhouse Research estimated that there are already approximately 50 million huddle rooms globally but that well over 50% of them have little to no technology in place – and certainly not the type of huddle space technology one would need to connect to a largely remote workforce.

 The days of large in-person, in-office gatherings may be limited, but employees will be taking advantage of team huddle spaces for years to come.
 Here at Bluewater, we want to make sure you are prepared to do that.
 We offer several top-of-the-line, no-risk plans that will get your office “people-ready” again.

-We also offer top visual collaboration technology like T1V’s ThinkHub collaboration solution which unites in-room and remote workers while supporting spontaneous collaboration.
-ThinkHub helps teams work better together, whether your teams are in the same room, spread across different global sites, or are connecting from home.
+We also offer top visual collaboration technology like T1V’s ThinkHub collaboration solution, which unites in-room and remote workers while supporting spontaneous collaboration.
+ThinkHub helps teams work better together, whether your teams are in the same room, spread across different global sites, or connecting from home.

-To learn more about our return-to-work offerings and best practices, be sure to reach out to our team at Bluewater today.
+To learn more about our return-to-work offerings and best practices, contact our team at Bluewater today.
 We would be happy to answer any questions you might have.